 Our team kicked off this project by spending three days on campus where we immersed ourselves in the campus culture.
 We toured the campus and all of the dining venues as well as conducted focus groups and interviews with students (resident and non-resident), faculty, staff and administrators in order to learn more about campus customers’ perceptions of the campus dining program.
 We used this information to create a web-based survey to further confirm and/or challenge these perceptions and to evaluate how campus customers might react to possible changes to the dining program including different meal plan options and services.
 More than 1,000 customers responded to the survey.

 After analyzing the results of the survey and our qualitative market research, we presented our findings and preliminary recommendations to Spartan Shops administrators.
 Our recommendations included proposed branded concepts for the soon-to-be renovated Student Union, meal plan options that would provide the students with more flexibility and suggestions regarding product mix and hours of operation at all of the campus dining venues.
 All of our recommendations were summarized and presented in narrative form to the University in a final report, which also included the preliminary schematic for the new convenience store in MacQuarrie Hall.

-Most recently, our team was hired to work with Spartan Shops and Perkins+Will on the renovation of the Student Union.
+Our team is also partnered with Spartan Shops and Perkins+Will on the renovation of the Student Union.